10 – Coming Up – Paul McCartney

 # 6 – Up Around The Bend – Creedence Clearwater Revival

 “Up Around the Bend,” written and produced by John Fogerty, is a high-energy track that exemplifies Creedence Clearwater Revival’s distinct rock sound.
 Recorded in early 1970 at Wally Heider Studios in San Francisco, the song was released as a single in April 1970, with “Run Through the Jungle” as the B-side.
 Both tracks appeared on the band’s acclaimed album Cosmo’s Factory.
 The single reached number four on the Billboard Hot 100 and climbed to number three on the UK Singles Chart, where it was also certified silver.
-The RIAA awarded the song platinum certification for selling over one million copies, cementing its place as a rock classic.
+The RIAA awarded the song platinum certification for selling over one million copies.

 Read More: Creedence Clearwater Revival’s Best Song On Each Studio Album